PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 To use an scooter (or how we call it here: e-step) in The Netherlands, you must comply with the following rules:
 - There must NO throttle button.
 - The motor must be limited to 250 watts.
-- The motor can only give a "boost" when you push off with your feet.
+- The motor can only give a "boost" when you kick with your feet.
+- The motor should stop working when stop kicking. (fade-out)
 - Max speed is 25 km/h.

 Example: